microsoft/sqlworkshops/k8stobdc/KubernetesToBDC/01-introduction.md

 Traditional storage uses a call from the operating system to an underlying I/O system, as you learned earlier.
 These file systems are either directly connected to the operating system or appear to be connected directly using a Storage Area Network.
 The blocks of data are stored and managed by the operating system.

 For large scale-out data systems, the mounting point for an I/O is another abstraction.
 For SQL Server BDC, the most commonly used scale-out file system is the <a href="https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-hdfs/HdfsDesign.html" target="_blank">Hadoop Data File System</a>, or <i>HDFS</i>.
 HDFS is a set of Java code that gathers disparate disk subsystems into a <i>Cluster</i> which is comprised of various <i>Nodes</i> - a <i>NameNode</i>, which manages the cluster's metadata, and <i>DataNodes</i> that physically store the data.
 Files and directories are represented on the NameNode by a structure called <i>inodes</i>.
-Inodes record attributes such as permissions, modification and access times, and namespace and diskspace quotas.
+Inodes record attributes such as permissions, modification and access times, and namespace and disk space quotas.

 <p><img style="height: 300; box-shadow: 0 4px 8px 0 rgba(0, 0, 0, 0.2), 0 6px 20px 0 rgba(0, 0, 0, 0.19);"  src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/hdfs.png?raw=true"></p>